DreamingInBinary/ColorUp/README.md

 ```bash
 --forceUnwrap
 ```
 Use this option to generate a force-unwrapped color call.
+Note that SwiftUI code will ignore this option, as it's `Color(name)` initializer doesn't produce an optional type.
 Example:
 ```swift
 class var MyColor : UIColor {